 - A template letter to use to begin scheduling Hill meetings with legislators.
-Feel free to use this as is or tailor it to fit your needs.
+Feel free to edit the letter as needed.

-- The 2017 Congressional Health Staff Directory: Find your legislator’s health care staff member and reach out to request a meeting.
+- The 2019 Congressional Health Staff Directory: Find your legislators’ health care staff members and reach out to request a meeting.

-- Once you’ve confirmed a meeting time, enter it into your registration profile.
-After you have logged in, click on the button that says, “Click here to record your confirmed Hill Day meetings.”
+- Register your meetings: Once you’ve confirmed your meeting times, be sure to input them on this Google sheet so we can track scheduled meetings.
 This is the only way we can know how great our reach is and avoid duplicate efforts.

-- If you have a relationship with the member of Congress and believe you can obtain an audience with him or her personally, don’t hesitate to ask.
+- INFLUENCE: Request a meeting with both your legislator and his or her health care staff members.
+If you have a relationship with the member of Congress and believe you can obtain an audience with him or her personally, don’t hesitate to ask.

-- Make sure to leave plenty of time between Senate and House visits, as it takes about 20 minutes to walk from the Senate side to the House side of Capitol Hill.
-If possible, try to schedule your Senate meetings together and House meetings together.
+- TIME CHECK: The walk from the Hyatt to Capitol Hill will take about 10-15 minutes, so be sure to factor that in when scheduling your meetings.
+Also, make sure to leave plenty of time between Senate and House visits, as it takes about 20 minutes to walk from the Senate side to the House side of Capitol Hill.
+If possible, try to schedule your Senate back to back and group House meetings together as best as possible.

-- Finally, don’t forget that you don’t need to schedule all of the meetings.
+- SHARED RESPONSIBILITY: Finally, don’t forget that you don’t need to schedule all of the meetings.
 Ask others from your state to help out with scheduling.
-If you are delegating, remember to have them share all confirmed appointments with you so that you can enter them online!
+If you are delegating, remember to have them share all confirmed appointments with you so that you can enter them online.

 Download the Hill Day App!